Veterinary Topics

 Veterinary patients with cruciate injuries, just like human patients, will do much better with physical rehabilitation therapy.

-Rehabilitation therapy improves post-op recovery from many veterinary orthopedic surgeries including cruciate ligament repair such as TPLO, TTA, tightrope, and extra-capsular repairs.
+Rehabilitation therapy improves post-op recovery from many veterinary orthopedic surgeries, including cruciate ligament repairs such as TPLO, TTA, tightrope, and extra-capsular repairs.
 Click to learn more about Canine Rehabilitation Therapy.

 • Post-op recovery from orthopedic surgery and soft tissue surgery